Experience.

 Integrated GRCQ Management Systems

-Developed enterprise-wide governance, risk, compliance, and quality management systems supporting regulatory frameworks including FDA GxP, ISO 9001, ISO 20000, ISO 27001, ISO 38500, and SOX 404—recognized as best practice by a Big Four accounting firm.
+Developed enterprise-wide governance, risk, compliance, and quality management systems supporting regulatory frameworks including FDA GxP, ISO 9001, QS 9001, IATF 16949, AS 9001, ISO 13485, ISO 20000, ISO 27001, ISO 42001, ISO 38500, GDPR, FINRA, and SOC, with solutions recognized as industry best practice by a Big Four accounting firm.

 Training & Compliance Systems (Multi-Regulatory)